 What should I expect when I take the exam?

 In the week prior to your scheduled test date, you will be instructed about joining the course in the exam program.

 You must bring your own laptop that has internet accessibility.
 You will not be permitted to use notes or other resource materials.

 The exam is taken online at the testing site under the supervision of a Certification Committee proctor.
 A study session at which testing strategies are discussed is offered at many test sites prior to the exam.

 The exam has three types of questions, which correspond to the 11 modules of the JEA Curriculum: multiple choice, fill in the blank and short-answer.
 You will be able to answer most of the short answer questions in 3-4 sentences, and you may use bullet points as appropriate.
-You will have 2.5 hours to complete the exam, so please plan accordingly.
+You will have 2.5 hours to complete the 100-point exam, so please plan accordingly.

 In writing your answers, do not use your name, the name of your school or any other form of identification of yourself or your program.
 Evaluators should not be able to determine who you are based on your answers; such answers will be invalidated.

 More than one evaluator will be involved in scoring your answers.
 Consequently, each answer must be able to stand alone.
 Do not refer to your statements in a previous question when answering another question.
 The rubric and sample answers provided should help you better understand an appropriate length for your responses.